-The medical industry employs the greatest minds and the most ingenious technologies to bring about evolutions every single day.
+The medical industry employs the greatest minds and the most ingenious technologies to bring about evolution every single day.
 Its contribution to the cosmetic and beauty industry is unprecedented.
-Among the many innovations introduced by the medical industry to the beauty industry is the usage of thread for lifting neck and face.
+Among the many innovations introduced by the medical industry to the beauty industry is the usage of threads for lifting neck and face.

 This ground-breaking cosmetic medical procedure has taken the beauty world into its grip since its introduction.
-Today, we present before you everything that you needed to know to get acquainted with this brilliant medical treatment.
+This article explains everything that you needed to know to get acquainted with this brilliant medical treatment.

 An alternate to facelift surgery, thread lift procedure is essentially a medical treatment for tightening your skin through the usage of medical-grade thread materials.
 It is a lesser invasive version of the facelift surgery.
 Once the thread-like materials are inserted in the designated area of your face or neck, they are pulled, which leads to skin tightening.
 This gives you a younger-looking face and neck.

-It is also known as barbed suture lift and apart from your face and neck, it can also be used on your breasts as well.
-The ability of this procedure to lift and sculpt the shape of saggy skin has given hope to millions of women and men who are worried about their ageing, sagged, and loose skin.
+It is also known as Barbed Suture Lift and apart from your face and neck, it can also be used on your breasts as well.
+The ability of this procedure to lift and sculpt the shape of saggy skin has given hope to millions of women and men who are worried about their aging, sagged, and loose skin.

 Although thread lifts have existed since the 1990s, they have only picked up the attention of people around the globe in recent years, thanks to the technological advancements that have made them more safe and professional.

 Most people who opt for thread lift procedures are in their mid-30s to early 50s.
 To put it simply, any healthy person who notices signs of aging on their skin prematurely can resort to this procedure.